-Moisture-sensitive powder indicates the presence of excessive sweating (top) compared with normal-appearing hands (bottom) after hyperhidrosis surgery.
+Moisture-sensitive powder indicates the presence of heavy sweating (top) compared with hands after surgery to treat hyperhidrosis (bottom).

 Drugs used to treat hyperhidrosis include: